Emeritus: Procedure and Guidelines for Outside Work

 - WHOI will submit an invoice to the other organization for the facilities costs on a monthly basis.

-- Retired PIs who no longer contribute to the overhead pool should not expect to receive any support from department Administrative Professionals in the preparation of proposals, subcontracts, publications, etc. unless they have provided specific funding in a grant, contract or subcontract to cover that support.
+An Emeritus may receive support from Department Administrative Professionals in the preparation of proposals, subcontracts, publications, etc. when they provide specific funding in a grant, contract or subcontract to cover that support.

-When any scientist leaves WHOI to associate with another institution or organization, s/he generally transfers the existing grants and contracts to the new place of employment.
-The same process can and should be followed when retiring and affiliating with another organization to receive pay.
+When a scientist or senior technical staff leaves WHOI to associate with another institution or organization, s/he generally transfers the existing grants and contracts to the new place of employment.
+The same process can and should be followed when a scientist or senior technical staff retires or affiliates with another organization to receive pay.

 - Several months prior to retirement, the PI should make arrangements with the external funding agency to transfer all grants and contracts to the new organization.
-These transactions are not difficult, but are time consuming.
-In order to insure that there is no break in funding for the support personnel, this should be done prior to retirement.
+These transactions are not difficult, but are time consuming, and should be done prior to retirement to insure that there is no break in funding for the support personnel.

-- WHOI will provide the facilities rate to the new organization for inclusion in their revised budget to the funding agency.
+- WHOI will provide the Facilities Rate (see above) to the new organization for inclusion in their revised budget to the funding agency.